 The Graphics Software consists of a group of routines that can be called by user programs.
-Calls to these routines build display files in a portion of PDP-15 memory that has been allocated by the calling program for such a purpose.
+Calls to these routines build display files in a portion of XVM memory that has been allocated by the calling program for such a purpose.
 The display files contain instructions and data upon which the VT15 Processor operates and to which its digital control and analog outputting circuits respond.
 The VT15 Processor has a set of 12 basic machine-language instructions which give it excellent versatility in the display of points, basic vectors, graphic plots, and ASCII characters.
 The commands contained in a main display file link together individual subpicture files causing the desired image to be displayed.
 Calls to other routines control the flow of the program upon the occurrence of light pen or push button interrupt.
 In this way, program paths can be enabled to modify the sequence of display commands and therefore modify the picture.

-The VT15 Graphics Software is designed to run in Bank/Page Mode and to be used with either FORTRAN IV or MACRO-15 programs.
-FORTRAN IV programs devised by the user will consist of standard FORTRAN IV statements and calls to routines within the VT15 Graphics package.
+The VT15 Graphics Software is designed to run in Bank/Page Mode and to be used with either FORTRAN IV or MACRO XVM programs.
+FORTRAN IV programs composed by the user will consist of standard FORTRAN IV statements and calls to routines within the VT15 Graphics package.
 Other than system software normally used for compilations, assemblies, loading, etc., the VT15 Graphics software does not require use of any other programs.

-Between DOS V2A and DOS V3A, the internal format of FORTRAN subroutine calls was changed.
-FORTRAN Version 044 and higher have the new format.
-Since the Graphics Software is called by FORTRAN, its version must match the FORTRAN version.
-Corresponding version numbers for modules of the graphics software:
+In PDP-15 DOS V3A, the internal format of FORTRAN subroutine calls was changed.
+FORTRAN version 044, and later, have the new format.
+Since the Graphics Software is called by FORTRAN, its subroutine call format must match that used by FORTRAN.
+The following versions or later should be used with FORTRAN Version 044 or later:

+VTPRIM 004

+LTORPB 002

-VTPRIM 004 LTORPB 002 TRACK 002
+TRACK 002

-The distribution of DOS V3A contains a matched set of FORTRAN and Graphics Software, of the new format.
+Distributions of PDP-15 DOS V3A software and later contain matched sets of FORTRAN and Graphics of the new format.
 Under the new format, references of the form LARRAY are equivalent to LARRAY(1), so that these forms may be used interchangeably.